AlanLuSun/AlanLuSun.github.io/_pages/about.md

 Awards and Honors
 ===
+*National Scholarship* for graduate student, 2019-9.

+---
-*2018 Scholarship of 14th Research Institute of China Electronics Technology Corporation*, 2018.
+*2018 Scholarship of 14th Research Institute of China Electronics Technology Corporation*, 2018-12.

 ---
 *The Excellent League Member of Shanghai Jiao Tong University*, 2018-5.